kodekloudhub/certified-kubernetes-administrator-course/kubeadm-clusters/virtualbox/docs/02-compute-resources.md

 Note: You must have VirtualBox and Vagrant configured at this point

+Open a terminal application (Windows or Powershell, it matters not).
+All commands in this guide are executed from the terminal.

-Download this github repository and cd into the vagrant folder
+Download this github repository and cd into the virtualbox folder

 ```bash
 git clone https://github.com/kodekloudhub/certified-kubernetes-administrator-course.git